 Sign Up For Town Alerts

-If you would you like to receive non-emergent, timely notifications from the Town of East Hartford via a text message, email or phone call, please register today!
+Register today to receive non-emergent, timely notifications from the Town of East Hartford via a text message, email or phone call!
 To receive non-emergency messages, please select "Town Services" during registration in the drop down menu.
 All subscribers will receive emergent life safety notifications as well.